Who am I?

 I do not publish a list of past or current clients but they are happy to provide references if you need them.
 In the meantime, you can get a sense of who I work with by looking at my connections on LinkedIn.

-2012 – Present: IT, cybersecurity and data protection advisor to regulated financial services firms.
+2012 – Present: IT, cybersecurity and data protection advisor to regulated financial services firms and their service providers.
 I use my technology, risk management and data protection experience to ensure my clients’ systems, staff and IT providers are fit-for-purpose and provably secure.

 2011 – 2012: IT service delivery manager, representing the delivery of IT services by Bank of Ireland and IBM to Northern Trust and State Street Global Advisors.